Become a Foster

 After vetting, our Dals enter “foster care.”
 We have a panel of volunteer foster families, however, we are always in need of more!
 Our foster parents provide the love, attention and support our fur babies need during the transition to their furever home.
 Fostering is an important aspect of the ultimate adoption process.
 It’s a time where the dog decompresses from the confusion surrounding the activities in the days preceding its rescue, as well as allowing our foster parents to get to know the personality of its newest (albeit temporary) family member.
 Getting to know our pooches is hugely important when it comes time to place them up for adoption.
 For example, we need to know how the dog interacts with other animals and people, including children; or if the dog is trained and well behaved, or needs obedience training and/or socialization.

 Our ultimate goal is the right fit.
 It isn’t enough to have an applicant who wants a Dal; or have a Dal who needs a home.
 We want to create a coupling that will last a lifetime!
 The right dog for the right domicile.
-We look at the canine’s personality, age, physical condition and needs to ensure a great fit with the right people.
+We look at the canine’s personality, age, physical condition, and needs, to ensure a great fit with the right people.

 What Does Fostering Mean?